 3- Measuring and Reducing

 Reducing, measuring and possibly defusing your risks is the next step.
-As that is done, it should minimise your company’s risks and minimise their harm.
+As that is done, it should minimize your company’s risks and minimize their harm.

 4- Monitoring and Reporting

 Monitoring and reporting those risks is to ensure how effective the plan is.
-Most of all, it ensures the effectiveness of your solutions regarding their ability to manage potential risks.
+Most of all, it’s to ensure the effectiveness of your solutions regarding their ability to manage potential risks.